-Table 3A - Members of the Board of Directors as at 31 March 2016
+Table 3A - Members of the Board of Directors as at 31 March 2016 or the board

-NON-EXECUTIVE TEAM Frank Griffiths Chair of the Trust 3 year appointment from 1 April 2013 Margaret Sentamu Julie Tankard Non-executive Director (Deputy Chair from 17 February 2016) Non-executive Director 3-year appointment from 6 February 2014 Dr Gill Taylor Non-executive Director (Senior Independent Director) 3-year appointment from 1 March 2016 3-year appointment from 6 February 2014 Professor Carl Thompson Non-executive Director 3-year appointment from 3 July 2013 Keith Woodhouse Non-executive Director 3-year appointment from 7 November 2013 Steven Wrigley-Howe Non-executive Director (Deputy Chair from 6 November 2014 to the 16 February 2016) 3-year appointment from 17 February 2016 EXECUTIVE TEAM Jill Copeland Interim Chief Executive Lynn Parkinson Interim Chief Operating Officer Dawn Hanwell Chief Financial Officer (Interim Deputy Chief Executive) Dr Jim Isherwood Medical Director Anthony Deery Interim Director of Nursing, Professions and Quality Susan Tyler Director of Workforce Development
+NON-EXECUTIVE TEAM Frank Griffiths Chair of the Trust 3 year appointment from 1 April 2013 Margaret Sentamu Non-executive Director (Deputy Chair from 17 February 2016) 3-year appointment from 6 February 2014 Julie Tankard Non-executive Director 3-year appointment from 1 March 2016 Dr Gill Taylor Non-executive Director (Senior Independent Director) 3-year appointment from 6 February 2014 Professor Carl Thompson Non-executive Director 3-year appointment from 3 July 2013 Keith Woodhouse Non-executive Director 3-year appointment from 7 November 2013 Steven Wrigley-Howe Non-executive Director (Deputy Chair from 6 November 2014 to the 16 February 2016) 3-year appointment from 17 February 2016 EXECUTIVE TEAM Jill Copeland Interim Chief Executive Lynn Parkinson Interim Chief Operating Officer Dawn Hanwell Chief Financial Officer (Interim Deputy Chief Executive) Dr Jim Isherwood Medical Director Anthony Deery Interim Director of Nursing, Professions and Quality Susan Tyler Director of Workforce Development

-- Frank Griffiths was appointed for a further 1 year term by the Council of Governors with effect from 1 April 2016 to finish on 31 March 2017.
+Frank Griffiths was appointed for a further 1 year term by the Council of Governors with effect from 1 April 2016 to finish on 31 March 2017.
 Steven Wrigley-Howe was due to come to the end of his first term as a non-executive director on the 6 February 2016.
 The Council of Governors agreed to extend this first term by an additional 11-days (prior to him being re-appointed on the 17 February 2016) in order to ensure that there was a full complement of NEDs on the Board of Directors up until the date of the February 2016 Council of Governors meeting.